sanger-pathogens/bactgen-training-app/Advanced_Bioinformatics/amr.md

 ![ABRicate Result](/img/amr_2.png "ABRicate Result")

-This results indicate that this strain has Tet(M), Msr(D) and mef(A) genes which markers for tetracycline and macrolide resistance, respectively.
+For example, the above result indicates that this strain has Tet(M), Msr(D) and mef(A) genes which markers for tetracycline and macrolide resistance, respectively.

 ### 2. ARIBA